algolia/instantsearch/docs/src/advanced/multi-index-search.md

 ## How it works

-Every `ais-index` component is in charge of fetching the results from a single Algolia index.
+Every `ais-instant-search` component is in charge of fetching the results from a single Algolia index.

-To implement a search experience that fetches results from two indices, you need to have two `ais-index` components.
+To implement a search experience that fetches results from two indices, you need to have two `ais-instant-search` components.

 **Tip: you can fetch results from as many indices as you want. 💥**